Welcome to KARDS Help Center

 Cards representing a deployable element on the battlefield are called Units.

-Cards that triggers a one-time effect and are then discarded are called Orders.
+Cards that trigger a one-time effect and are then discarded are called Orders.

-Cards that can be activated to cancel out opponent Orders are called Countermeasure.
+Cards that can be activated to cancel out opponent Orders are called Countermeasures.

 There are two different views of cards.
-One is the static view (e.g. in deck builder / card viewer), the other one is the battle view when the card is on the battlefield.
+One is the static view (e.g. in the card collection), the other one is the battle view when the card is on the battlefield.

 Each card contains valuable information, such as deployment and operations costs, stats, abilities, and rarity.

-The header section of a card contains information about the deployment costs, operations costs, the unit's name, and the nation that owns this unit.
+The header section of a card contains information about the deployment costs, operation costs, the unit’s name, and the nation that owns this unit.

-Order cards and Countermeasure cards do not have operational costs.
+Note that Orders and Countermeasures do not have operational costs.

 Unit stats

-Each unit has a attack and defense value expressed as in whole numbers (no fractions or decimals).
+Each unit has an attack and defense value expressed as in whole numbers (no fractions or decimals).
 These values can change throughout a battle.

 Unit abilities

-A unit can have one or more special abilities.
+A unit can have one or more special abilities, as well as keywords and deployment effects.
 Additionally, units can have triggers.

 Triggers and their effects are described on the card.